Being Not for Profit

-|Quality of Care||According to independent rankings of the nation's best health care providers, for-profit hospitals are largely outranked by not-for-profit organizations for their quality care.
+- For-profit hospitals — According to independent rankings of the nation's best health care providers, for-profit hospitals are largely outranked by not-for-profit organizations for quality care.

-||Sharp HealthCare has been recognized for its commitment to clinical excellence and high-quality patient care by numerous local and national organizations, including the California Council for Excellence.
+- Sharp HealthCare as a not-for-profit — We have been recognized for our commitment to clinical excellence and high-quality patient care by numerous local and national organizations, including the California Council for Excellence.

-|Charity Care||In recent studies performed by the US Government Accountability Office, not-for-profit hospitals generally devoted larger shares of their patient operating expenses to uncompensated care than did for-profit hospitals.
+- For-profit hospitals — In studies performed by the U.S. Government Accountability Office, not-for-profit hospitals generally devoted larger shares of their patient operating expenses to uncompensated care than did for-profit hospitals.